remix-run/react-router/docs/api/components/RouteHandler.md

 ### `willTransitionTo(transition, params, query)`

 Called when a route is about to render, giving you the opportunity to abort or redirect the transition.
-You can return a promise and the whole route hierarchy will wait for the promises to resolve before proceeding.
+You can pause the transition while you do some asynchonous work with `transition.wait(promise)`.

 See also: [transition](/docs/api/misc/transition.md)